wanniwong/data-visualization-using-matplotlib/README.md

 # Data Visualization using Python

-[MY-LINK]reviews.csv is a dataset with 45000 records and 4 features -  Course Name, Timestamp, Rating, Comment.
+@[ruby]reviews.csv is a dataset with 45000 records and 4 features -  Course Name, Timestamp, Rating, Comment.

 [MY-LINK]webpage.py is a single page that applies python and justpy to visualize the dataset as shown in figure below.